Pitch (climbing): Description

-In lead climbing — either in rock climbing, mountaineering, and ice climbing — the term 'pitch' describes the length of a section of a climbing route between belays of the 'lead climber'.
-A route that requires a leader to be belayed only once (ignoring any follow-up belay of the 'second climber' by the leader), is called a 'single-pitch climb'; where there are multiple belays of the leader, it is called a 'multi-pitch climb'.
-The term is also applied to the reverse process of abseiling, where it denotes the number of anchor points needed to complete the abseil (abseil anchor points are often, but not always, lead climbing belay points).
+In lead climbing — either in rock climbing, mountaineering, and ice climbing — the term 'pitch' describes the length of a section of a climbing route between belays of a 'lead climber'.
+A route that requires a leader to be belayed only once (ignoring any follow-up belay of the 'second climber' by the leader), is called a 'single-pitch' route; where there are multiple belays of the leader, it is called a 'multi-pitch climb'.
+The term is also applied to the reverse process of abseiling, where it denotes the number of anchor points needed to complete the abseil (abseil anchor points are often, but not always, the lead climbing belay points).

-Most lead climbing — and particularly sport climbing — routes are 'single-pitch'.
+Most lead climbing route — particularly in sport climbing — are 'single-pitch'.
 Single-pitch routes vary from 10 m to the full length of the climbing rope, which is typically 60-70 m.
-Very short single-pitch routes (i.e. under 10 m in length) can be classed as highball bouldering routes, and do not require any protection or the need for belaying (i.e. the concept of a 'pitch' is redundant in bouldering).
+Very short single-pitch routes (under 10 m in length) can be classed as highball bouldering routes, and may not require any protection or the need for belaying.
+The concept of a 'pitch' is redundant in bouldering.

 Multi-pitch climbing introduces greater risk and requires greater skills and additional climbing equipment.
 In big wall climbing and in alpine climbing, it is possible to have multi-pitch routes with over 30 pitches, with notable examples being the 1000 m 31-pitch big wall route, The Nose (VI, 5.9, C2) on El Capitan, or the 1200 m +30-pitch alpine climbing route, the Walker Spur (ED1, IV, 5c/6a, A1) on the Grandes Jorasses.